mvolkmann/blog/src/svelte/svelte-material-ui.md

 {% aTargetBlank "https://sveltematerialui.com/", "Svelte Material UI" %}
 is a library of Svelte components that implement Material UI.
+It is implemented in TypeScript.
+It uses Sass for styling theme files.

 For a list of supported components, click the link above and see the list in the left nav.